Viottery/PRTS-Bot/README.md

 The Query Router determines the target subclassification of documents based on the user query.
 It uses a large language model (LLM) to classify the user query into one or more of the predefined categories.
 The categories are subfolders in the `data/documents` directory, which contains the documents for each category.
+In PRTS-Bot, we directly scan the folders in `data/documents` and classify the user query into one or more of the predefined categories.

 ### 🔍 Retriever

 The Retriever is responsible for retrieving relevant pages from the local database.
 More details can be found in the **PRTS-Bot Retriever** section.

-### 🔄 Reranker

-The Reranker reranks the retrieved pages based on their relevance to the user query.
-It uses an LLM to rerank pages and select the most relevant ones.

 ### 📝 Generator